Updated: May 7, 2019

-To help you we created a sign-up form, where you can add your name and email so we can notify you once we make a decision.
+To help you inquire you about puppies we created a sign-up form, where you can add your name and email.
 By adding your name to the list, you are guaranteed that you will receive email from us once we decide to have puppies.
 In no way it means that you are on our waiting list or that you will get a puppy.
 We screen all our buyers very carefully and it is a multi-step process that involves filling out a questionnaire and phone conversations.
-To add your name to the notification list, go to http://eepurl.com/c3v7Rf
+To add your name to the sign-up form, go to http://eepurl.com/c3v7Rf.

 We sell puppies only to serious trackers who are willing to put their time into training and tracking.
 So if you are looking primarily for a pet dachshund that will track a wounded deer 1-2 times a year, we are not a right breeder for you.
 We do not ship puppies.

 We get a lot of inquiries about dachshund puppies that would be good prospects for blood tracking, and we would like to help hunters locate right breeders.
 You might hear differently, and everybody is entitled to his own opinion, but not all dachshunds are good candidates for blood tracking.
 Of course it matters what kind of training pups will receive and how they are handled, but genetics and an early start matter too...
 A LOT.